 In the meantime, here are some photos from the event.

-The Steampunk Explorer is an online magazine and resource directory for steampunk enthusiasts and creators.
-You'll find stories about people, places and events in the steampunk world, as well as guides to retail outlets, museums, galleries, eateries, and other attractions in 36 North American regions, with more to come.
-We also have several pages of resources for artists, writers, and people with an interest in 19th century history.
-The site launched in March 2018.
+The Steampunk Explorer is an online magazine for steampunk enthusiasts and creators.
+You'll find stories about people, places, and events in the steampunk world, as well as event listings, city guides, and other resources.
 Read more. . .